 |Sept: 10, 16, 30||10 a.m.|

 Candidates who have taken an internet-based version of the test within the past five years do not require a Retest Admission Ticket, simply follow the registration link.
 Candidates who have taken the MAT in paper-based format within the last twelve months must provide the re-test admission ticket (included with the previous score report) on test day.
 Failure to provide previous test information may invalidate any subsequent scores.

 To reorder a Retest Admission Ticket, candidates must contact Pearson at 800-622-3231.

 The Georgia State University Counseling and Testing Center can accommodate most candidates with disabilities; however, the Counseling and Testing Center should be notified several weeks before the scheduled test date.
 Some disabilities may require the administration of a nonstandard test.
 For example, braille and large-print editions of the MAT are available for the visually impaired but ample time must be allowed to order such editions of the test.
 To qualify for a nonstandard test administration, candidates must contact the Georgia State University Disabilities Services Office at 404-413-1560.

-Register online at Georgia State University Counseling and Testing Center
+Register online at the Georgia State University Counseling and Testing Center.

 Please contact the Counseling and Testing Center at 404-413-1963 for additional information.